astralfrontier/astralfrontier.org/src/blog/flip-a-card-encounter-pacing/index.md

 * Is our story about something, like redemption or vengeance or environmentalism, that we can say something about via the challenge?
 * If the player doesn't meet the challenge, would the other players throw up their hands and express frustration?
 Or would they lean forward, like "yeah, now some shit is about to go down"?

+What should the challenge be, specifically?
+The encounter cards provide writing prompts that suggest ideas.
+For example, the "Flying" card says "Strike targets on the ground without risking counterattacks", so avoiding being struck can be a challenge.
+For encounters that don't fit onto the existing cards, you'll have to come up with your own ideas.
+If you do, write a new card!

 > I was flipping cards on Jake the whole time which made me realize, "Oh, snap, every time I ask them to face a challenge, I'm 33% closer to them HAVING to fail or take a condition."
 And that *felt* in the moment like i was doing too much, maybe?

 Listening to that voice is what the game wants you to do.
 If posing a challenge feels unfair or unfun, you know it's time to stop.